deanoemcke/thegreatdiscarder/README.md

 ### Chrome Web Store

-The Great Suspender is also [available via the official Chrome Web Store](https://chrome.google.com/webstore/detail/the-great-discarder/jlipbpadkjcklpeiajndiijbeieicbdh).
+The Great Discarder is also [available via the official Chrome Web Store](https://chrome.google.com/webstore/detail/the-great-discarder/jlipbpadkjcklpeiajndiijbeieicbdh).

 ### Install as an extension from source